awesome-selfhosted/awesome-selfhosted/non-free.md

 ## Proxy
-- [Glype](https://www.glype.com/) `⊘ Proprietary` - Web-based proxy script written in PHP which focuses on features, functionality, and ease of use.
+- [Glype](https://www.glype.com/) `⊘ Proprietary` - [Site is not functinal for long time] Web-based proxy script written in PHP which focuses on features, functionality, and ease of use.
 Glype helps users to defeat Internet censorship and be anonymous while web browsing. `[Custom license](https://www.glype.com/license.php)` `PHP`

 ## Self-hosting Solutions